franciscoliu/zheyuanliu-personal-web/content/home/research-experience.md

     description: >-2
        Responsibilities include:

-       * Designed a [website](https://franciscoliu.github.io/covid-19-prediction.github.io/) to hold data of a machine learning algorithm that predicted the                     COVID-19 trend based on the ground truth using Javascript, HTML, CSS, AJAX, Python.
+       * Designed a [website](https://franciscoliu.github.io/covid-19-prediction.github.io/) to hold data of a machine learning algorithm that predicted the COVID-19 trend based on the ground truth using front end languages (Javascript, HTML, CSS, etc. ) and python.
        * Pulled data from Airtable and transferred it using Python to make it compatible with the website.
-Later combined with front end to be user friendly.
+       * Modified the website to be user-friendly, which also serves as a platform to compare the groundtruth/predicted cases of each state.
        * Co-published the [work](https://www.medrxiv.org/content/10.1101/2021.01.04.21249218v1.full) to medRxiv.
 design:
   columns: "4"